 - BIO 201 Anatomy and Physiology I with Lab, 4cr

 - BIO 202 Anatomy and Physiology II with Lab, 4cr

 - PSY 101 Introduction to Psychology, 3cr

 - PSY 202 or PSY 208 Developmental Science, 3-4cr

 - PSY 308 Abnormal Psychology, 3cr

 - SCI 110 Medical Terminology, 3cr

 - Sociology or Anthropology course, 3cr

-- Statistics: MAT 220 or PSY 207, 4cr
+- · Statistics: MAT 220 or PSY 207, 4cr

-Academic Standards for Admission
+Academic Standards for OT Admission

-Students who enroll at Sage in the 3+2 Bachelor leading to the MS in Occupational Therapy program are guaranteed acceptance to the graduate level of the OT Program in the fourth year of study, providing they maintain the following academic requirements in the first three years:
+Students who enroll in the 3+2 bachelor's degree leading to the MS in Occupational Therapy program are guaranteed acceptance to the OT program for the fourth year of study (OTH graduate courses), providing they maintain the following academic requirements in the first three years:

-- Achieve a minimum 3.250 cumulative GPA for coursework completed during undergraduate study. - Earn minimum grade of "C" or higher (2.000) in each of the OT Program prerequisite courses - Achieve a minimum Science GPA of 3.000 in Anatomy & Physiology I and Anatomy & Physiology II. - Document at least 20 hours of clinical observation under the supervision of an occupational therapist before beginning the professional program.
-Students are encouraged to complete clinical observation hours as early as possible. - Complete undergraduate general education requirements, OT program prerequisite coursework, and the requirements in their chosen undergraduate majors. - Transfer students must complete a minimum of 45 undergraduate credits at Sage prior to entering the graduate program
+- Achieve a minimum 3.000 cumulative GPA for coursework completed during undergraduate study. - Earn minimum grade of "C" or higher (2.000) in each of the OT Program prerequisite courses - Achieve a minimum Science GPA of 3.000 in Anatomy & Physiology I and Anatomy & Physiology II. - Document at least 20 hours of clinical observation under the supervision of an occupational therapist before beginning the professional program.
+Students are encouraged to complete clinical observation hours as early as possible. - Completion of 90 credits (minimum) including, all undergraduate general education requirements, OT program prerequisite coursework, and the requirements in their chosen undergraduate majors. - Transfer students must complete a minimum of 45 undergraduate credits at Sage prior to entering the graduate program